chaosdorf/freitagsfoo-web/README.md

 1. Copy `config.default.cfg` to `config.cfg` and fill in values.
 2. Add `info-beamer-api-key` file and fill in value.
-3. Add `sentry-python-dsn` file and fill in value.
+3. Add `sentry-dsn` file and fill in value.
-4. Add `sentry-js-dsn` file and fill in value.
-5. run `docker-compose up --build` to start the flask development server.
+4. run `docker-compose up --build` to start the flask development server.

 # Deployment